666xyzw/AdminTools/README.md

 Configure it as a cronjob.

+### csite
+Will create compressed version of backed up sites (hence csite [compress site]).
+It uses the 'pack' bash script for the compression process.
+The compression is done to save up space on the server and also for lower traffic on the network when transfering the data to a remote server.

+Configure it as a cronjob.

 ### log-stat
 Gathers log messages from `/var/log/messages` and the `/etc/passwd` file and writes them to a specified place on the system, given by the admin.
 These files can be later parsed by the `ports.py` and `differ.py` scripts.